 - Place one idea per slide and avoid writing more than a couple of lines

-- Use strong contrasting colors that will be easy to read such as blue on white
+- Use contrasting solid colors that will be easy to read such as blue on white

 - Aim for consistency when using fonts, colors, and sizes